 What is MegaLocker?

-MegaLocker ransomware is designed to prevent its victims from accessing files/data by encrypting them.
-In most cases programs of this type encrypt files stored on a computer.
-However, once after infiltrating a computer, MegaLocker searches for connections to Samba servers and attempts to guess passwords used to connect to them.
-In other words, it causes a brute-force attack.
-After successful attack it encrypts files stored on hacked servers.
-In order to decrypt locked data stored on Samba servers, victims are urged to pay cyber criminals a ransom.
-Ransom note can be found in a text file named "!
-DECRYPT_INSTRUCTION.TXT", MegaLocker puts this file in every folder that contains any encrypted data.
-It also adds the ".crypted" extension to every encrypted file.
-For example, it changes "1.jpg" file to "1.jpg.crypted" and so on.
+MegaLocker ransomware is designed to prevent victims from accessing files/data by encryption.
+In most cases, programs of this type encrypt files stored on the computer, however, following infiltration, MegaLocker searches for connections to Samba servers and attempts to guess passwords used to connect to them.
+I.e., it initiates a 'brute-force attack'.
+After a successful attack, it encrypts files stored on the hacked servers.
+To decrypt locked data stored on Samba servers, victims are urged to pay a ransom to the cyber criminals.
+A ransom message can be found in a text file called "!
+DECRYPT_INSTRUCTION.TXT".
+MegaLocker places this file in each folder that contains encrypted data.
+It also adds the ".crypted" extension to each encrypted file.
+For example, "1.jpg" becomes "1.jpg.crypted".

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Spyhunter, Raldug, Carcn (and many others) are just a few examples of other malicious programs that are quite similar to MegaLocker.
-Typically, these programs are designed to serve two purposes: to encrypt data and demands to pay a ransom through ransom notes.
-In most cases main differences are the cost of a decryption tool or key and cryptography algorithm that was used to encrypt victim's data.
-Despite all similarities or differences, most ransomware-type programs are impossible to 'break' without interference of cyber criminals.
-Decryptions without using tools that only they have are possible only if ransomware is not fully developed/has some bugs, flaws.
-That is why we recommend to use create data backups regularly.
-Besides, they should be stored on remote server or unplugged device, otherwise they will be encrypted together with other data that is stored on a computer.
+Spyhunter, Raldug, and Carcn are just some examples of malicious programs similar to MegaLocker.
+Typically, these programs encrypt data and demand ransom payments through ransom notes.
+Main differences are cost of decryption tool/key and cryptography algorithm used to encrypt victims' data.
+Despite any similarities or differences, most ransomware-type programs are impossible to 'break' without the involvement of cyber criminals.
+Decryption without using their tools is impossible unless the ransomware is not fully developed or contains bugs/flaws.
+Therefore, maintain regular backups and store them on remote servers or unplugged devices, otherwise they will be encrypted with other data stored on the computer.